top of page

 • Social media groups focused on property sales in Lewisham

 Clear communication about the sale timeline and legal process helps manage buyer expectations.
+This approach can lead to a quicker sale and a better overall experience.

-Negotiate Offers Carefully
+Negotiating Offers Carefully

 Probate sales can attract investors looking for bargains.
-While it’s tempting to accept the highest offer quickly, consider all terms carefully.
+While it’s tempting to accept the highest offer quickly, I must consider all terms carefully.
 The executor must act in the best interest of the estate and beneficiaries.

 • Price offered